Salisbury pair caught breaking into vacant home - Salisbury Post

 The women said they were there to get two air conditioning units because Smith did not have air at home, according to the sheriff’s office.
 McKnight said she knew the units were there because her boyfriend took one in the past and she intended to sell it to Smith, a report said.

-The deputy asked McKnight if she knew the property owner and she told him no one owned it that it was vacant.
+The deputy asked McKnight if she knew the property owner and she told him no one owned it and that it was vacant.
 The deputy said that just because it was vacant didn’t mean the property didn’t have an owner.
 Smith said she thought McKnight owned the property until they got to the house.

 Another deputy found a section of the wall around the air conditioning unit was broken.
 The deputies contacted R&D Real Estate, which owns the property.
 Both women were issued a $5,000 secured bond and have since been released from the Rowan County Detention Center.